nevencaplar/AGN-Variability-Simulations/README.md

 ---

 Parameters describing the limits of the Eddington ratio distribution (PDF).
-Due to numerical constraints in the Random draw algorithm, there are two extra parameters, beyond the lower and upper limit of the distribution, that need to be fixed.
+Due to numerical constraints in the random draw algorithm, there are two extra parameters, beyond the lower and upper limit of the distribution, that need to be specified.

 	num_it_in=200
 	LowerLimit_in=0.00001